 Requirements vary by region, but the core is consistent:

-• Proof of ownership or entitlement (title deed, land registry note, or rental agreement if subletting — permitted in some regions, not in others).
+- Proof of ownership or entitlement (title deed, land registry note, or rental agreement if subletting, where permitted).

-In most communities registration works via responsible declaration: you submit the documents and receive your registration number immediately or within a few working days.
-You can operate straight away.
+In most communities registration works via responsible declaration: you submit the documents and receive your registration number immediately or within a few working days, and you can operate straight away.
 If there are irregularities, the authority can revoke the registration retroactively.

 NRUA and RD 933/2021: two separate obligations